HarleyCoops/OneShotGRPO/README.md

 This Colab notebook ([Open In Colab](https://colab.research.google.com/github/HarleyCoops/OneShotGRPO/blob/main/PublicWorkingGRPO.ipynb)) demonstrates how to train a small language model (Qwen 0.5b) on a math dataset (GSM8K) using Reinforcement Learning (RL), specifically the Generative Reinforcement Policy Optimization (GRPO) algorithm.
 It's a more comprehensive and functional version of the [GRPO demo](https://gist.github.com/willccbb/4676755236bb08cab5f4e54a0475d6fb) by Will Brown, addressing some of the common difficulties in setting up a complete GRPO training pipeline.

+This version has two parts: the Colab notebook and the single python script here in the repo.
+You need to connect the Collab notebook to a single A100.
+This took about 60 compute units which is at most $7.50 USD depending upon your subscription.

+After you run the collab notebook, just use the python script to call back to your model name and that is it.
+You are running inference in your own model in about 3 hours for about $10; all complete with a full Weights and Biases dataset along with a Hugging Face deployment and almost free inference.

+You can even use this as a cheap way to generate your own sythetic datasets as the python script saves down a JSONL of your query and all the reasoning.

 **Key Features and Goals:**